Microneedling Cost | Factors to Consider

 Larger body areas will take more time to treat and usually cost more.
 Thicker-skinned areas may need longer needles and require a more aggressive treatment.
 While thin-skinned areas like under the eyes require a slower and more delicate process.
 Treating stretch marks across the stomach would likely come with a higher price than a small touch-up on the face.

 One factor that will determine your microneedling cost is the condition being addressed and the severity of the issue.
-Some issues may need more attention or work, depending on how deep the issue is located within the layers of the skin.
+Some skin concerns such as treating acne scars may need more attention or work, depending on how deep the issue is located within the layers of the skin.

-Some scars and stretch marks can be located deep in the dermis, which will require more advanced treatments and multiple sessions, as it is harder to stimulate collagen.
-While if you are just looking to rejuvenate the face, one treatment may be enough to brighten up the skin.
+Some acne scarring and stretch marks can be located deep in the dermis, which will require more advanced treatments and multiple sessions, as it is harder to stimulate collagen.
+If you are just looking to rejuvenate the face, one treatment may be enough to brighten up or even out your skin tone.

 TreatmentAverage CostDowntimeRecommended Treatments